jhumelsine/jhumelsine.github.io/_posts/2023-10-24-hexagonal-architecture-introduction.md

 The 6-sided hexagon has no architectural/design implications.
 Any number of sides would have sufficed.
 He chose the hexagon mainly because it was the easiest non-rectangular polygon to draw.
 Here's 1-minute [video](https://www.youtube.com/watch?v=jkZiEtvjL-g) where Cockburn talks about his choice of a hexagon.

-Cockburn did want a shape with sides rather than a circle, which is the main design shape in CleanArch.
+Cockburn did want a shape with sides rather than a circle, which distinguishes HexArch from CleanArch in the diagrams.
 He wanted each side of a polygon to represent a _facet_ as an access point.
 A polygon could have any number of facets or access points that it needed.

 The polygon, whether a hexagon or other shape, isn’t an element in the implementation.
-It’s not a class, object, or other implementation element.
-The hexagon is a design concept that defines a closed boundary and constraints associated with those boundaries.
+It’s not a class, object, or other implementation concern.
+The hexagon is a design concept that defines a closed boundary and dependency and knowledge constraints associated with those boundaries.
 I’ll address the boundaries and constraints in future blog posts.

 Several years after his first designs, Cockburn was also learning more about design patterns, He realized that a _facet_ is really a _port_, and he changed the name to _Ports and Adapters_.
 He still prefers this new name, since it’s more descriptive of the pattern.
 But by then, many had been calling it _Hexagonal Architecture_ and the original name still stuck.
 So now we have both names.